 + Danielle Devore, MA, CCC-SLP

 Danielle is a bilingual Speech-Language Pathologist at Texas Children’s Hospital.
 (TCH) She is also a Clinical Educator at the University of Houston in the Department of Communication Sciences and Disorders.
 Danielle earned her Bachelor of Arts degree in communication disorders from the University of Houston and her Master of Arts in communications disorders from Texas State University.
 Her primary areas of interest includes bilingual language development and voice disorders.
 At Texas Children’s Hospital, Danielle leads research on pediatric voice disorders and coordinates evaluations and treatment plans with an otolaryngologist to assess children with vocal fold paralysis and other voice disorders.
 Prior to joining TCH, she specialized in home health therapy where she provided parent education and speech therapy for the birth to three-year-old population.
-In her free time, she enjoys listening to podcasts, singing karaoke and is a lifelong member of Bee-Hive.

 + De’Mettria Riser, MA, CCC-SLP, C/NDT, CBIS